telerik/kendo-ui-core/docs/controls/data-management/listview/basic-usage.md

 ### Selection, Navigation, and Editing

 In addition to paging, the ListView provides item selection, navigation, and inline editing functionalities.
 The support of these operations is achieved through the initialization of its Boolean configuration options.
 In the case of inline editing, the ListView provides the `editTemplate` property, which defines a template for this mode.
-Once defined, the ListView can render out this editing template via the edit method.
+Once defined, the ListView can render out this editing template through the edit method.
 When invoked, the `editTemplate` for the ListView is applied against the target item.
-In most scenarios, you must implement this through an event model that is triggered when the user selects an item to modify.
+In most scenarios, you have to implement this through an event model that is triggered when the user selects an item to modify.

 The ListView encapsulates operations for adding, removing, selecting, and editing items.
-These methods enable you to modify the underpinning list of items through a series of user-initiated actions/events.
-As for inline editing, first define a template to be used when editing items:
+These methods enable you to modify the underpinning list of items through a series of user-initiated actions or events.
+Regarding inline editing, you need to first define a template that will be used when you edit the items.

     <script type="text/x-kendo-tmpl" id="editTemplate">
         <div class="product-view k-widget">